Skip to content

 • by

-If you’re learning Tagalog, planning a seaside trip in the Philippines, or simply love fresh seafood, the word for oyster is talaba (pronounced tah-LAH-bah, with stress on the second syllable).
-This is the standard and most widely used Tagalog term for oysters—those bivalve mollusks prized for their briny, creamy taste and nutrient-rich meat.
-In some regions, especially in the Visayas, you might hear ostras (from Spanish “ostras”) or talabang-bakal for certain wild varieties, but talaba is the everyday word you’ll encounter in markets, restaurants, and coastal conversations across the country.
+Oyster in Tagalog refers primarily to the species prized for their briny, creamy taste and nutrient-rich meat.
+In some regions, especially in the Visayas, you might hear ostras (from Spanish) or talabang-bakal for certain wild varieties, but talaba is the everyday word you’ll encounter in coastal conversations across the country.

-What Is “Oyster” in Tagalog?
+What Is Oyster in Tagalog?
 Pronunciation and Basics

 Fascinating Facts About Talaba in the Philippines

-How to Use “Talaba” in Everyday Tagalog: 12 Example Sentences
+How to Use Talaba in Everyday Tagalog: 12 Example Sentences

 1. Ang talaba ay masarap kapag kinain nang hilaw na may suka.
 (Oysters are delicious when eaten raw with vinegar.)